a-r-d/a-r-d.github.io/_drafts/2016-12-31-algorithmic-trading-experiments-with-cryptocurrency.markdown

 description: A summary of my attempts at algorithmic trading using various strategies on cryptocurrency exchanges.
 ---

-There are many fields where dilettantism cannot cause any harm.
+There are fields where dilettantism cannot cause any harm.
 Algorithmic trading is not one of these.
 Because if you are writing a program to automatically make you money, you can just as easily write on to automatically lose you money.
 Remember what happened to [Knight Capital](https://en.wikipedia.org/wiki/Knight_Capital_Group)?

 ## My first naive attempts (mean reversion)